Coalition Strikes Continue Against ISIS Targets in Syria, Iraq

 Combined Joint Task Force Operation Inherent Resolve and its partners have accelerated offensive activity against Islamic State of Iraq and Syria targets in designated parts of Syria and Iraq, Combined Joint Task Force Operation Inherent Resolve officials reported today.

-The coalition and its partner forces operations are exerting pressure on ISIS senior leaders and associates, as well as degrading, disrupting and dismantling ISIS organizational structures throughout Iraq and Syria.

-Operation Roundup will continue to target ISIS remnants as the coalition remains committed to the lasting defeat of ISIS to increase peace and stability in the region, and to protect coalition homelands from ISIS's terrorist threat, officials said.

-Between July 9-15, coalition military forces conducted 14 strikes, consisting of 16 engagements, in Iraq and Syria:
+Between July 16-22, coalition military forces conducted 24 strikes, consisting of 40 engagements, in Iraq and Syria

 Strikes in Syria

+On July 21, coalition military forces conducted three strikes consisting of six engagements against ISIS targets near Abu Kamal.
+The strikes engaged an ISIS tactical unit and destroyed three ISIS vehicles and an ISIS line of communication.

-On July 13, coalition military forces conducted two strikes consisting of two engagements against ISIS targets near Abu Kamal.
-The strikes engaged an ISIS tactical unit and destroyed an ISIS vehicle, an ISIS fighting position and an ISIS logistics hub.
+On July 20, coalition military forces conducted four strikes consisting of six engagements against ISIS targets near Abu Kamal.
+The strikes engaged an ISIS tactical unit and destroyed an ISIS vehicle and two ISIS supply routes.

-On July 12, coalition military forces conducted four strikes consisting of four engagements against ISIS targets near Abu Kamal.
-The strikes engaged an ISIS tactical unit and destroyed an ISIS logistics hub, an ISIS fighting position, an ISIS supply route and two ISIS-held buildings.
+On July 19, coalition military forces conducted four strikes consisting of four engagements against ISIS targets near Abu Kamal.
+The strikes engaged an ISIS tactical unit and destroyed two ISIS logistics hubs and two ISIS lines of communication.

-On July 10, coalition military forces conducted a strike consisting of one engagement against ISIS targets near Abu Kamal.
-The strike engaged an ISIS tactical unit and destroyed an ISIS vehicle.
+On July 17, coalition military forces conducted a strike consisting of one engagement against ISIS targets near Soor.
+The strike engaged an ISIS tactical unit and destroyed two ISIS motorcycles.

-On July 9, coalition military forces conducted two strikes consisting of two engagements against ISIS targets near Abu Kamal.
-The strikes engaged an ISIS tactical unit and destroyed an ISIS logistics hub and two ISIS fighting positions.
+On July 16, coalition military forces conducted four strikes consisting of four engagements against ISIS targets near Abu Kamal.
+The strikes engaged an ISIS tactical unit and destroyed an ISIS vehicle, two ISIS supply routes and an ISIS-held building.

 Strikes in Iraq

-On July 9, coalition military forces conducted a strike consisting of three engagements against ISIS targets near Diyala.
-The strike engaged an ISIS tactical unit and destroyed two ISIS motorcycles, an ISIS-held building, an ISIS vehicle and an ISIS supply cache.
+On July 20, coalition military forces conducted a strike consisting of two engagements against ISIS targets near Sulayman Bek.
+The strike engaged an ISIS tactical unit, and destroyed two ISIS vehicles and an ISIS cave.

 Part of Operation Inherent Resolve